 GPC is usually bilateral, but in approximately 10% of patients it is either unilateral or markedly asymmetric.
 In approximately half of these cases, the ophthalmologist can often find obvious reasons, such as asymmetric coating, spoiled lenses, or poor fit, to explain the disparity between the manifestation of the disease in two eyes; in the other half, no specific cause can be found.

 Drs Kari and Haahtela reported that seasonal allergy is a risk factor for wearers of soft contact lenses.
 They also found that atopic contact lens wearers had greater problems with their lenses than did nonatopic individuals.
 They concluded that being atopic increases the risk of ocular problems by a factor of 5.

-When individual categories of allergies were evaluated, siginificanitly more GPC patients than control subjects reported allergic reactioins to cointact lens solutions (thimnerosal).
+When individual categories of allergies were evaluated, significantly more GPC patients than control subjects reported allergic reactions to contact lens solutions (thimerosal).

 There is considerable overlap with atopic conjunctivitis (vernal and atopic keratoconjunctivitis) as well as giant papillary conjunctivitis in both treatment and certain aspects of pathophysiology.
 As such, these are all considered to be ocular allergies.

 Differential diagnosis with other eye allergic conditions is made after an ophthalmological examination:

 Symptoms are usually most severe in the spring and include thick mucus discharge, pain, photophobia, and blurred vision.
 Patients will also often complain of foreign body sensation.
 On examination, corneal ulcers and conjunctival infiltrates can sometimes be found.
 Giant papillae on the tarsal conjunctiva are universally seen on examination.